needle-mirror/com.unity.physics/Documentation~/custom-motors.md

   - `Pivot Position` = (0.5, 0.5, 0).
 This is the pivot position of the motor.
 It is relative to the centre of 'RotationMotor'.
 This data is baked into the `BodyFrame` position of bodyA.
   - `Axis of Rotation` = (0, 0, 1).
 The axis that the pivot will rotate about.
 This data is baked into the `BodyFrame` axis of bodyA.
   - `Target Angle` = 45.
 The target that the motor should drive for is relative to its starting orientation.
 In degrees.
 The rotation direction follows the Left-Hand Rule.
-  - `Max Impulse Applied by Motor` = Infinity.
+  - `Max Impulse Applied by Motor` = 10,000.
 This is the maximum impulse that can be exerted by the motor.
 This applies only to motorized constraints.
-Since this maximum cannot be exceeded, a motorized constraint cannot break.
+Since this maximum cannot be exceeded, a motorized constraint cannot break if this value is less than `Max Impulse`.
+  - `Spring Frequency`: 5.
+The spring frequency of the spring behaviour to be simulated, in Hz.
+If this field is omitted, the default spring frequency of 74341.31 will be used.
+  - `Damping Ratio`: 0.7.
+The damping ratio of the spring behaviour to be simulated.
+If this field is omitted, the default damping ratio of 2530.126 will be used.

 All data in the `Rotational Motor` component is baked.